Meh118/Meh118/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Jasir Gordon-Jones
+My name is Jasir Gordon-Jones,
-Im currently working on prework for Tech Elevator
+I'm currently working on prework for Tech Elevator.
 A fun fact about me is that I played baseball through out middle school and high school.
 My hobbies are playing video games, reading from time to time, and going to the batting cage.